pyKVFinder.depth

 • depths (numpy.ndarray) – A numpy.ndarray with depth of cavity points (depth[nx][ny][nz]).

-• max_depth (Dict[str, float]) – A dictionary with maximum depth of each detected cavity.
+• max_depth (dict[str, float]) – A dictionary with maximum depth of each detected cavity.

-• avg_depth (Dict[str, float]) – A dictionary with average depth of each detected cavity.
+• avg_depth (dict[str, float]) – A dictionary with average depth of each detected cavity.

 Raises: